feponiel/ignite-courses-vault/ignite-nodejs/projects/project-04/README.md

 <img src=".github/forum-banner.svg">

 # Ignite NodeJS Project 04: Forum REST API
-Forum is a complete forum REST API with Q&A and attachments system.
+Forum is a complete forum REST API with Q&A and attachments system made using the Domain-Driven Design approach.

 <br />